Rogers begins roll out of 5G network in major Canadian cities

 By Moira Warburton

-TORONTO, Jan 15 (Reuters) - Rogers Communications Inc RCIb.TO said on Wednesday it has started rolling out the fifth-generation (5G) telecoms network in Canada's select cities, becoming the country's first cellphone provider to offer the super-fast telecom services.
+TORONTO, Jan 15 (Reuters) - Rogers Communications Inc RCIb.TO said on Wednesday it has started rolling out the fifth-generation (5G) telecoms network in some Canadian cities, becoming the country's first cellphone provider to offer the super-fast telecom services.

 "5G is the biggest technological evolution since the launch of wireless in Canada.
-We are making the right investments, building the right partnerships and deploying the right technology to bring Canadians the very best of 5G," said Joe Natale, CEO of Rogers Communications.
+We are making the right investments, building the right partnerships and deploying the right technology to bring Canadians the very best of 5G," said Joe Natale, chief executive of Rogers Communications.

-"5G will not only power businesses, it will fuel entire industries and drive Canada's digital future," he added.

 The 5G networks will have speeds fast enough to download a movie to a smartphone in seconds, while allowing businesses to run 'smart' factories using connected robots, devices and sensors.